KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Python import crash course:
 * "Python finds the required module by looking at its built modules and the configured directories in sys.path"
 * "It loads the file into memory, compiling it if needed.
-* "It Executes the module, running all of its top level code, creating functions, classes, variables, and also recursively executing other import statements."
+* "It executes the module, running all of its top level code, creating functions, classes, variables, and also recursively executing other import statements."
-* A single import quickly cascades into a lot of real and possibly expensive code execution."
+* "A single import quickly cascades into a lot of real and possibly expensive code execution."

 "Lazy imports is a new feature in 3.15 that allows for the user to defer importing a module until it is actually used."

-"The power of Lazy Imports goes beyond any single module.
+"The power of Lazy Imports goes beyond any single module."

 ![](pycon-us-2026-recap-images/lazy-imports-and-the-art-of-interpreter-procrastination-instagram-dependency-graph.png)
 Real Instagram Django dependency graph, January 2022, before lazy imports